ASA 105 Coastal Navigation

 ASA105 Coastal Navigation & Piloting: 4 Day classroom program (Friday -Monday).
 Learn the navigational skills required to safely navigate a sailing vessel in coastal or inland waters.
 Includes chart symbols, publications, chart scaling, navigation rules, tide and current tables, List of lights, converting courses between true, magnetic, and compass, hand bearing compass, navigation tools, compass deviation, plotting a dead reckoning course using speed, time, and course to steer, understanding current and leeway and its effect on your estimated position, determining what course to steer taking into account current and leeway, two bearing fix, three bearing fix, estimated position, running fix, danger bearing, characteristics of lighted navigation aids, understanding the buoyage system, and more.
 Class taught in Warminster, PA.
 Class size: 6-12 typically.
 Prerequisites: None.
 Price includes Coastal Navigation and Piloting Textbook by Tom Tursi, Solutions Workbook, DVD, Practice chart, Dividers, and Parallel Rules.
 Price: $499.

 ASA106 Advanced Coastal Cruising: All on the water, live aboard program.
 ASA106 is our most advanced class on inland and near coastal waters and requires night time sailing, advanced navigation skills, sailing on a watch schedule, use of radar, and many challenging situations in terms of weather, wind and sea conditions.
 Students learn advanced sailing techniques and seamanship skills.
 Price includes on board breakfast and lunches.
 Dinners are eaten in local restaurants if inland.
-If on the ocean and no restaurant is available then dinner on the boat is included.
+When on the ocean and no restaurant is available then dinner on the boat is included.
 Also included are slip and mooring fees, The Annapolis Book of Sailing & Seamanship Textbook by John Rousmaniere, ASA Test, and ASA Certification.
-Class size: 3-4 typically with maximum of five students allowed. with maximum of five allowed.
+Class size: 3-4 typically with maximum of five students allowed.
 Prerequisites: ASA101, ASA103, ASA104, ASA105.
 Sailors with significant experience but no ASA certifications can take this without getting certified, just to gain the experience.
 Price: $2,099 for ASA106; $2,499 for both ASA106/108.
 Dates and destinations are as follows:

 Circumnavigation of Delmarva Peninsula, 430 nautical miles, 7 Days, June 16-22 or September 1-7, 2018